PedroG022/snvcpy/README.md

 ## How to use?
 Just download this repository and then run "install.bat".
 The files will be downloaded, extracted and then modified.
 After that, you just need to execute "run.bat" and connect your device to your computer.
 You may also want to change scrcpy launch configurations.
 To do this, just modify "scrcpy-sndcpy-autoadb/scrcpy-noconsole.vbs".

-## Some modifications
-To achieve the "no user input" goal, i've modified sndcpy in two ways:<br>
-*Now the script checks if the sndcpy application is installed, and, if it is, it just skips the installation saving some time.<br>
-*sndcpy now checks automatically when the audio is allowed ( based on https://github.com/rom1v/sndcpy/pull/99 ).

 ## Requirements
 These are the base requirements for using the applications:
 ### scrcpy: